observIQ/bindplane-agent/exporter/chronicleforwarderexporter/README.md

 # Chronicle Forwarder Exporter

-The Chronicle Forwarder Exporter is designed for forwarding logs to a Chronicle endpoint using either Syslog or File-based methods.
+The Chronicle Forwarder Exporter is designed for forwarding logs to a Chronicle Forwarder endpoint using either Syslog or File-based methods.
 This exporter supports customization of data export types and various configuration options to tailor the connection and data handling to specific needs.

 ## Minimum Agent Versions